lawik/notes/Talk - Let me introduce Elixir, your entire web stack.md

 I've worked professionally with Elixir for four years, used it for six.
 I have learned it, used it, taught it, recruited for it and contributed to it in various way.

 It is not the most well-known or widely used language.
-But it is a much appreciated and growing contender according to what I've seen and according to surveys.
+But it is a much appreciated and growing contender both according to what I've seen and according to surveys.

 It is fine to take everything about me and what I say with a pinch of salt.
 I'm an enthusiastic person.
 It's fine.

 Alright.
-Lets back some claims.
+Lets back up some of those claims.

 ## The runtime, Erlang & the BEAM

 When building a programming language runtime you make design choices that enshrine trade-offs.

 - Ruby & Python, high-level, elegant language, dynamic, mutable and very flexible.
 Dog slow, terrible concurrency.
 - Java & .Net, everything plus the kitchen sink.
 General, generic, safe.
 Okay everywhere, exceptional nowhere.
-Fast, due to immense investment.
+Fast, due to immense investment more than fundamental design.
 - Javascript's V8, high single-thread performance, cooperative multi-threading, fast if IO-bound.
 Very sensitive to CPU-bound work.
-Fast, due to immense investment.
+Fast, due to immense investment in overcoming limitations.

 Erlang, the Ericsson language, was built to be a high-level, opinionated language for solving hard problems in the telecom space.
-The requirements were, consistently low latency, high availability, soft realtime, live code updates, reliability and robustness.
+The requirements were, consistently low latency, high availability, soft realtime, hot code updates to running systems, reliability and robustness.

 Concurrency and parallellism came later as a consequence of designing for this.
 It also provides immense possibilities at runtime, in production.